bitcoin/bitcoin/doc/build-openbsd.md

 ```

 ###### Legacy Wallet Support

+> [!NOTE]
-BerkeleyDB is only required to support legacy wallets.
+> BerkeleyDB is only required if legacy wallet support is required.

+> [!IMPORTANT]
-It is recommended to use Berkeley DB 4.8.
-You cannot use the BerkeleyDB library
+> It is recommended to use Berkeley DB 4.8.
+You cannot use the BerkeleyDB
-from ports.
-However you can build it yourself, [using depends](/depends).
+> library from ports.
+However you can build it yourself, [using
+> depends](/depends).

 ```bash
 gmake -C depends NO_BOOST=1 NO_LIBEVENT=1 NO_QT=1 NO_SQLITE=1 NO_NATPMP=1 NO_UPNP=1 NO_ZMQ=1 NO_USDT=1